cristobalgvera/ez-clasp/README.md

 ## 🍕 Extras

+### 📚 Libs

-Project has preloaded next libraries that will help you to have a better development experience:
+Project has preloaded these libraries that will help you to have a better development experience:

 - TypeScript.
 - ESLint.
 - Prettier.
 - RollupJS.
 - Babel.

+### ❗ Ignored files

 In case you want ignore certain files to be pushed, you can add them to ***.claspignore*** file.
 You can see in it some already ignored base directories.